Yankees vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in five of their past 10 games and won four of those contests.
+- The Yankees have played as the favorite in five of their past 10 games and won three of those contests.

-- In their last 10 games with a total, the Yankees and their opponents have combined to hit the over six times.
+- When it comes to hitting the over, the Yankees and their opponents are 6-3-1 in their last 10 games with a total.

 - The Yankees have not played a game with a spread over their last 10 outings.